Menu

 31-The Great Smoky Mountains

-The Great Smoky Mountains, the most popular national park in the United States, is a wonderful vacation spot.
-Explore one of the oldest mountain ranges in the United States while hiking and camping.
-On the North Carolina-Tennessee border, the Great Smoky Mountains National Park is built of ridges upon ridges of dense woodland.
 Due to the constant morning fog, this mountain range has been dubbed the "Smoky Mountains" and is known for its richness of plant and animal life, the majesty of its ancient mountains, and the history of southern Appalachian mountain culture.
-Great Smoky Mountains National Park has a wide range of attractions, including more than 80 historic buildings, stunning wildflower displays, and an abundance of wildlife.
+Great Smoky Mountains National Park has many attractions, including more than 80 historic buildings, stunning wildflower displays, and abundant wildlife.

-The Tennessee–North Carolina line divides the Great Smoky Mountains National Park region in half.
-Over the state line, separated by many miles of deciduous woodland, two visitor centers stand mirror images of one another, Sugarlands and Oconaluftee.
-Each year, more than 200,000 people visit Grotto Falls in Yosemite National Park because it is one of the park's most popular attractions.
-Lie in the Southeast United States, straddling the Tennessee–North Carolina state line, and are the highest point in that region.
+Lie in the Southeast United States, straddling the Tennessee-North Carolina state line, is the highest point in that region.
 The Blue Ridge Physiographic Province encompasses the Appalachian Mountains and their tributaries.
 The Smoky Mountains and the Smokies are common names for the mountain range.
 In addition to being home to the Great Smoky Mountains National Park, the Great Smoky Mountains are also noted for their rugged beauty.
 Over 11 million people visit it each year, making it the most visited national park in the country.
 The Great Smoky Mountains National Park is a designated International Biosphere Reserve.

 32-Waterfalls - Yosemite National Park (U.S)

-Falls a total of 2,425 feet (739 meters) from the upper fall to the lower fall in Yosemite National Park's Yosemite Valley.
-When the water flow is at its highest in late spring, it is a major draw for visitors to the Sierra Nevada National Park in California.
-Thousands of waterfalls may be found in Yosemite National Park, ranging from massive waterfalls with a half-mile of cascading water to little streams of white water that fall only a few feet.
-The ideal time to see Yosemite's waterfalls is in the spring when the tremendous snowfall of the previous winter has melted and flowed into the Pacific.
-The best time to visit waterfalls is in May and June when they're at their peak.
-A lot of them are down to a trickle or dry up entirely by the end of summer.
+A total of 2,425 feet (739 meters) falls from the upper to the lower fall in Yosemite National Park's Yosemite Valley.
+When the water flow is at its highest in late spring, it is a significant draw for visitors to the Sierra Nevada National Park in California.
+Thousands of waterfalls may be found in Yosemite National Park, ranging from massive waterfalls with a half-mile cascading water to little streams of white water that fall only a few feet.

 33-Waimea Canyon State Park